PLEEROCK/microframework-controllers.ts/README.md

         import {MicroFrameworkBootstrapper} from "microframework/MicroFrameworkBootstrapper";
         import {ExpressModule} from "microframework-express/ExpressModule";
-        import {TControllersModule} from "microframework-t-controllers/TControllersModule";
+        import {ControllersTsModule} from "microframework-controllers.ts/ControllersTsModule";

         new MicroFrameworkBootstrapper({ baseDirectory: __dirname })
             .registerModules([
                 new ExpressModule(),
-                new TControllersModule()
+                new ControllersTsModule()
             ])
             .bootstrap()
             .then(result => console.log('Module is running.
 Open localhost:3000'))